 t’s standard practice for a buyer’s agent to charge an engagement fee prior to starting work and then the remainder of the fee is to be paid once the property has been purchased.
 This fee can be up to 50 per cent of the total cost and is non-refundable.
 So, keep in mind that you will have to fork out some cash pre-purchase.

 Check to see if the buyer’s agent you’re thinking of engaging is a member of the Real Estate Buyers Agents Association of Australia (REBAA).
 This industry association has strict guidelines that members adhere to so that customers are seeing the best results.

 Looking for an impartial buyer’s agent is imperative.
-Start by checking the agent’s website to see if they also sell property.
+Start by checking the agent’s website to see if they also sell a property.
 Also, ask the agent straight up if they receive kickbacks on the sale of any property.
-Finally, go through your agreement with a fine-tooth comb, ensuring you look for any clauses about commissions received from third-parties.
+Finally, go through your agreement with a fine-tooth comb, ensuring you look for any clauses about commissions received from third parties.